-The errors in the market share forecasts bobbled around a little more than the other three error terms.
+The errors in the market share forecasts fluctuated a little more than the other three error terms.
 In periods seven and eight, much of this increased error in estimating market share was due to two firms.

 Forecasting ending inventories also improved until period seven.
-Three firms were the culprits in forecasting their ending inventories in period seven, but in period eight, only one firm was off by a large proportion (see the footnotes in Table 1.).
-It was clear in the class that one firm no longer cared about the simulation and all members of this team were no longer willing to put in the time required to
+Three firms had very large forecasting errors in this area, but in period eight, only one firm was off by a large proportion (see the footnotes in Table 1.).
+It was clear in the class that one firm no longer cared about the simulation and all members of this team were no longer willing to put in the time required to make effective decisions and more accurate forecasts.
+Their learning from the game came to a screeching halt.